Ready for Anything

 At Katz, we believe that real-world experience is the best teacher.
 For that reason, we built our business school around experience-based learning outcomes.
 We believe learning by doing enables students to put in to practice the theories learned in the classroom.
 This hands-on approach empowers students to gain the critical cognitive, interpersonal and intrapersonal skills necessary to succeed in today’s business world.

 We offer our graduate students a unique menu of domestic and global experience-based learning opportunities.
 Students can choose from case studies, consulting projects, simulations, case competitions and fellowships.
-This active learning approach enables you to be Katz Ready on day one.
+This active learning approach enables you to be ready on day one.

 In case competitions, a student team competes for the best solution to a business-related case study.
 Case competitions test students’ critical thinking skills and enhance their teamwork and interpersonal skills as they work with their colleagues to develop their problem solution and presentation.